My BRCA journey

 As a carrier there is a 50:50 chance of passing it on to any children - male or female

-A female BRCA mutation carrier has a 55-65% risk of developing breast cancer by the time she is 70 years old, and a 39% risk of developing ovarian cancer by the time she is 70 year old too.
+A female BRCA1 mutation carrier has a 60-90% risk of developing breast cancer, and a 40-60% risk of developing ovarian cancer, in their lifetime.

-Men with certain BRCA mutations have a 35-40% risk of developing prostate cancer by the time they are 70 years old and have an increased risk of developing male breast cancer.
+Men with the BRCA1 mutations have over 12% risk of developing prostate cancer and have an increased risk of developing male breast cancer.
 There is also a risk for men of melanoma and pancreatic cancers.

 Facing this sudden diagnosis of both ovarian and breast cancer last July was hard enough at the age of 52 knowing of the months of chemo I would have to endure but then to discover that I was a BRCA1 mutation carrier brought with it even more devastation.